top of page

 AUTUMN COLOURS CHEER UP

 Autumn is the most beautiful and comfortable time of year up in Tumbarumba.
-The season always begins with Tumbafest, a festival celebrating local wines, but also at the same time, the new vintage harvest is on.
-It was a sad year for Mount Tumbarumba Vineyard not to be harvesting the grapes, but they kept a good spirit and the photography project continued.
+The season always begins with Tumbafest, a festival celebrating local wines, but at the same time, the new vintage harvest is on.
+It was a sad year for Mount Tumbarumba Vineyard not to harvest the grapes, but they kept a good spirit, and the photography project continued.
 We captured their beautiful stall during the festival and photographed a family reunion in the vineyard.
 The colour of autumn can only bring a "cheer up" and hope for a better year.
 Good thing we had no idea what was coming up in 2020...

 Happy winters in the vineyard • Photography © Bottle and Brush Studio 2018-19